anatappe/MATILDA/README.md

 ```
 ### Data

 The necessary input a either a csv with a time series of temperature (°C), precipitation (mm) and if possible evapotranspiration (mm) data in the following format or the output netcdf and csv from the COSIPY model.
 A series of runoff observations (mm) are used to validate the model output.
+At least daily data is required.

 | TIMESTAMP            | T2            | RRR            | PE            |
 | -------------        | ------------- | -------------  | ------------- |